 Csepel made motorcycles in Hungary from 1951-1975.
-They were sold under many brand names, including Danuvia, Tunde, Panni, & Pannonia.
+They were sold under many other brand names including Danuvia, Tunde, Panni, & Pannonia.
 In the United States they were marketed under the White marque.

 Prewar models included the Csepel Red (1931), WM Nickel Tank 100cc (1937).